Multilingual CheckList: Generation and Evaluation: Conclusion

-CheckList for a language is generated native speakers, which is then used to automatically generate test-suites in the language. \citet{ruder2021xtremer} introduce Multilingual Checklists created through manual translation from English CheckList for 50 languages for a subset of tests on Question Answering.
-However, since CheckLists are task and language specific, human translation to create CheckLists, is not a scalable way of testing NLP systems across hundreds of languages and multiple tasks.
+CheckList \cite{checklist-paper} is an evaluation paradigm that systematically tests the various {\em(linguistic) capabilities} required to solve a task.
+It allows creation of large and targeted test sets easily using various abstractions.
+Specifically, users can generate {\em templates}, essentially sentences with {\em slots} that can be filled in with a dictionary of {\em lexicons} to generate test {\em instances}.
+CheckList templates are created by native speakers. \citet{ruder2021xtremer} introduce Multilingual Checklists created by human translation from English CheckList for 50 languages for a subset of tests on Question Answering.
+However, since CheckLists are task \& language specific, human creation or translation of CheckLists remains extremely resource-intensive.

-In this paper, we explore automatic, semi-automatic, and manual approaches to Multilingual CheckList generation.
-We device an algorithm -- \textbf{A}utomated \textbf{M}ultilingual \textbf{C}hecklist \textbf{G}eneration (\textbf{AMCG}) for automatically transferring a CheckList from a {\em source} to a {\em target} language without any human supervision.
-The algorithm requires a reasonable Machine Translation (MT) system from the source to the target languages, which is available for at least 100+ languages\footnote{Bing Translator supports 103 languages; Google Translator supports 109 languages, and another 126 are under development according to \url{https://en.wikipedia.org/wiki/Google_Translate}}.

-We compare AMCG generated Hindi CheckList to those manually created Hindi CheckList from description of capabilities, manually translated Hindi CheckList from source English CheckList, and manually verified Hindi CheckList starting from the AMCG generated Hindi CheckList for Sentiment analysis (SA) and Natural Language Inferencing (NLI).
-To demonstrate the broad applicability of the approach across typological diverse languages, we also generate CheckLists for Sentiment Analysis for 10 typologically diverse target languages from English CheckLists.
-For four of these languages the automatically generated CheckLists are also manually verified by native speakers.

-For thorough comparison of these CheckLists, we propose evaluation metrics along three axes of {\em utility}, {\em diversity} and {\em cost} (=human time spent) of creation.
-Our evaluation indicates that AMCG is not only a cost-effective alternative, but is comparable or better than the manual approaches in discovering bugs in the system and over two-third of the test templates generated by AMCG were found to be acceptable by native speakers.

-Our primary contributions are: a) Experimenting with approaches with varying degree of human intervention to generate Multilingual CheckLists. b) Introducing a simple yet effective algorithm to generate useful and effective Multilingual CheckLists in cost-efficient manner along with open sourcing the code for use by the research community. c) Proposing metrics that allow in-depth comparisons of CheckLists along dimensions including utility, diversity, and cost. d) Multilingual Checklists in 10 languages for Sentiment Analysis, 4 of which are manually verified; and manually curated Hindi CheckList for NLI.